How to Work Through a Reading Slump When You're Depressed

 And it can affect your reading life.
 I had days where all I wanted to do was curl up on the couch with a book, yet when I'd try to do that, I just didn't feel like reading.
 (Considering how much I love reading, if I ever don't feel like reading, it's a sure sign something is wrong with me.)
 My depression affects my focus, so it's hard to find satisfaction in anything, including reading, when I'm in the midst of an episode.

 During this most recent bout, I went through a period where I hated everything I picked up.
 I'd find a character annoying or whiny (my empathy goes out the window, right behind my focus, when I'm depressed).
-The narrator's voice would piss me off.
+The narrator's voice on the audiobook would piss me off.
 The plot wouldn't grab my interest fast enough.
-I'd find something wrong with the book, usually within the first 30 minutes of reading it and set it aside.
+I'd find something wrong with the book, usually within the first 30 minutes of reading, and set it aside.

-Eventually, I got tired of hating every book I picked up, so here are a couple of the things I did to get myself out of the reading slump while still being mindful of my depression:
+Eventually, I got tired of hating every book I picked up, so here are a couple of the things I did to get myself out of the reading slump while still being mindful of my needs while having depression:

 Read something fast-paced